Aidistides/Hyperspectral-Restruct/Results.md

 # Empirical Results & Relevant Benchmarks
 **Icarus**

-⚠️ **CRITICAL FOR INVESTORS:** This document contains BOTH real field data and simulated benchmarks.
-Real-field performance is 15–30% lower than simulated upper bounds.
  See `field_results/METRICS.md` for the honest comparison.

-> *"A Pearson R of 0.71 on actual MD farm soil beats a simulated 0.85 every time."* — IQT/Founders Fund guidance

 ---